symbol/symbol-docs/source/guides/network/creating-a-private-test-net.rst

     Introduce NEM2 Node URL.
 (Example: http://localhost:3000): http://localhost:3000
     Insert profile name: base-profile

-.. note:: Use |cli| only for testing and development purposes, as the private keys stored are not encrypted.

 You should see the account credentials in your terminal.

 .. code-block:: bash